bitberi/Namada-Guide/README.md

 ```
 The address doesn’t belong to any known validator account
 ```
 * Check your node is synced or not.
 Double check that the addresses you entered are correct.
-If everything is correct wait and try again in a few minutes.
+If everything is correct wait 1 - 2 epoch then try again.
 ```
 INFO namada_apps::cli::context: Chain ID: namada-internal.00000000000000
 The application panicked (crashed).